js-kyle/bicep-flex/README.md

 ## Azure Bicep

 As the focus of this repository is to demonstrate Azure Bicep, the Infrastructure as code templates can be reviewed in `infrastucture` directory.
+The below images demonstrates the Bicep modules structure which has been defined.

 ![Infrastructure diagram](assets/infra.png "Infrastructure")